 - 1 Each exhibitor is limited to showing a maximum of four market individuals. - 2 Beef of any breed or crossbreed are eligible for exhibition. - 3 All market beef must be dehorned. - 4 Crossbred market animals will be assigned into weight classes (regardless of breed) following weigh-in, as determined by the Superintendents.
 No re-weighs will be allowed. - 5 Registered steers will be assigned to classes by breed.
 Registered steers must present the original registration papers at check-in time (no copies).
 Steers without necessary registration papers will be shown in the crossbred division.
 Tattoos will be checked.
 No illegible or fresh tattoos will be allowed to show.
 Re-tattooing at the show will not be permitted. - 6 Market heifers weighing less than 850 pounds and steers weighing less than 900 pounds will be exhibited as feeder cattle and shown in a separate division.
 Feeder class will be judged on what the animal will potentially look like at market weight.
 Feeder cattle will not be eligible for Grand or Reserve Champion, as well as the Livestock Sale Auction - 7 The Greene County Market Beef Producer Class is open to all market beef that are owned in Greene County, or born and purchased in Greene County from cows owned by Greene County residents.
 The exhibitor can own the cow or purchase the steer or heifer from the owner of the cow.
 Exhibitors must complete the Greene County Producer Information Form and turn it into the Extension Office by March 1st.
 The animal shown as Greene County Market Beef Producer cannot be shown in other market beef classes. - 8 All market beef will be entered into the Rate of Gain contest.
 All calves must have been weighed on or before Jan.
-15th to be eligible. - 9 Champion ribbons will be awarded if the judge feels the exhibit merits the award.
+15th to be eligible. - 9 Breed steers will only show in their own class if there are two or more for that breed.
+All breed steers will show in an All Other Breeds class if there are not two or more steers declared for that breed. - 9 Champion ribbons will be awarded if the judge feels the exhibit merits the award.
 Champion and Reserve market heifers, Champion and Reserve Breed Steers, Champion and Reserve light, medium, and heavy weight steers, and Champion and Reserve Greene County Market Beef Produce class will compete for overall Grand, Reserve Champion and 3rd Overall Champion.

-Class # С lass # Class # Cla ass # 21204 Angus 21207 Charolais 21213 Chianina 21216 Hereford 21225 Limousin 21228 Maine Anjou 21231 Miniature Hereford 21234 Red Angus 21237 Shorthorn 21240 Shorthorn Plus 21243 Simmental 21245 Foundation Simmental 21250 Crossbred 21255 Market Heifers 21260 Greene County Producer 21470 Feeder 21248 Dexter -
+Class # Class # lass # Class # Class # 21204 Angus 21207 Charolais 21213 Chianina 21216 Hereford 21225 Limousin 21228 Maine Anjou 21231 Miniature Hereford 21234 Red Angus 21237 Shorthorn 21240 Shorthorn Plus 21243 Simmental 21245 Foundation Simmental 21250 Crossbred 21255 Market Heifers 21260 Greene County Producer 21470 Feeder 21248 Dexter 21249 All Other Breeds -